evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Exclusiveplus/_index.md

 ## Performance

-The Hongqi E-HS9 Exclusive+ has a maximum power of 405KW (551hp).
-The total torque is 670nm.
+The Hongqi E-HS9 Exclusive+ has a maximum power of 405 KW (551 hp/543 bhp).
+The total torque is 670 nm (494 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 4,9 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging